zuri-lang/zurilang.org/src/standard/date.md

 #### days\_before\_month(month)

-Returns the number of days in the year preceeding the first day of the month.
+Returns the number of days in the year preceding the first day of the month.

 Example,